-Once the candidate has scheduled the examination using the online scheduling system, Scantron will email the candidate a confirmation notice, which must be printed by the candidate and taken to the test site on the scheduled test date.
+Once the candidate has scheduled the examination using the online scheduling system, Measure Learning will email the candidate a confirmation notice, which must be printed by the candidate and taken to the test site on the scheduled test date.

-The confirmation notice will provide the following information:
+The confirmation notice will provide the following information: The date, time, and location of the testing appointment.
+The candidate's password.

-- The date, time, and location of the testing appointment. - The candidate password. - A list of items that candidates should bring to the testing center. - Information regarding an online tutorial for candidates, so that candidates may familiarize themselves with Scantron's internet-based test delivery system prior to the scheduled test date.
-Candidates may access the online demonstration free of charge through Scantron's website.
+A list of items that candidates should bring to the testing center.
+Information regarding an online tutorial for candidates so that candidates may familiarize themselves with Measure Learning's internet-based test delivery system before the scheduled test date.
+Candidates may access the online demonstration free of charge through Measure Learning's website.